rdf-pipeline/team-docs/Installation.md

 # Installation

-The RDF Pipeline Framework is layered on node.js Argon LTS (v4.8.0 as of this writing) and the following noflo components:
+The RDF Pipeline Framework is layered on node.js lts/argon (v4.8.0 as of this writing) and the following noflo components:
  * noflo-nodejs - _the noflo engine_
  * noflo-ui - _the noflo frontend_

- So, you need to install each in turn and then finally link up our custom RDF Pipeline Framework components.
+ So, you need to install each in turn and then finally link up our custom RDF Pipeline Framework [components](../noflo-rdf-components).

 The RDF Pipeline Framework has been tested on Linux platforms: Centos 7.1, Ubuntu 14.04 and Ubuntu 16.04 and on Mac OSX: El Capitan 10.11.6